KoBeWi/Metroidvania-System/README.md

 - registered storable objects
 - stored objects
 - custom markers
-- cell override data (however if you created cells with Map Builder, you need to store their coords yourself if you want to modify them in the future)
+- cell override data (however if you created cells with Map Builder, you need to store their coords yourself if you want to modify/destroy them in the future)

 This means that you don't need to worry about keeping the data of runtime MetSys operations, the system does it for you.
 To obtain the data, use `MetSys.get_save_data()`.
 It returns a Dictionary with the aforementioned contents.
-You need to save it yourself, e.g. using `store_var`, `var_to_str` or by adding it to your own save system.
+You need to save it yourself, e.g. using `store_var()`, `var_to_str()` or by adding it to your own save system.
 Note that using JSON is not recommended, because the data contains Godot's native types and integers.

-To restore the data use `MetSys.set_save_data()`, providing the saved Dictionary.
+To restore the data use `MetSys.set_save_data()`, passing the saved Dictionary.
 It will restore all discovered cells, stored objects etc. If you give empty Dictionary (default), the data will be cleared.
 Useful when starting new game.

 ## Map Theme